juanees/StackGamer/README.md

 # StackGamer
 ## Database creation
-In the Package Manager Console tab, select as Default Project: "Database" and execute the following commands:
+Set the Database project as the startup project, in the Package Manager Console tab select as Default Project: "Database"  and execute the following commands:
 ```csharp
 Add-Migration InitialCreate
 Update-Database
 ```
+If the database needs to be updated, the Migrations folder and the .db file must be deleted before.
 ## Configuration variables
-Copy example.appsettings.json and rename it to appsettings.json
+Copy example.appsettings.json and rename it to appsettings.json.

-Replace BaseUrl, GetProductByIdUrl and optionally LogLevel
+Replace BaseUrl, GetProductByIdUrl, CategoriesUrl and optionally LogLevel.